3vilb0ny/utils/dart/README.md

     return -1;
   }

-  /// Normal map function with the element index as an argument too Iterable<T> mapWithIndex<T>(T Function(E e, int i) toElement) sync* {
+  /// Normal map function with the element index as an argument too.
+  Iterable<T> mapWithIndex<T>(T Function(E e, int i) toElement) sync* {
     int index = 0;
     for (var value in this) {